dhellmann/pymotw-3/source/pdb/index.rst

 -------------

-Jumping in and out of certain flow control statements is dangerous or undefined, and therefore, prevented by the debugger.
+Jumping in and out of certain flow control statements is dangerous or undefined and therefore not allowed by the debugger.

 .. cssclass:: with-linenos